Matrix nearness problems and eigenvalue optimization: Nearest defective matrix

 \subsection{Inner iteration: Rank-2 dynamics}

 We proceed in analogy to Section~\ref{subsec:struc-rank-1-ode}.
-We project onto the tangent space $T_Y\cR_2$ at $Y$ of the manifold of complex rank-2 matrices $\cR_2=\cR_2(\C^{n,n})$ and consider the projected differential equation with solutions of rank 2: We note that
+We project onto the tangent space $T_Y\cR_2$ at $Y$ of the manifold of complex rank-2 matrices $\cR_2=\cR_2(\C^{n,n})$ and consider the projected differential equation with solutions of rank 2: where $P_Y$ is the orthogonal projection onto the tangent space $T_Y\cR_2$.
+We note that

-which differs from the gradient flow \eqref{ode-E-S} only in that the gradient $G_\eps(E)$ is replaced by the rank-2 projected gradient $P_Y G_\eps(E)$.
+which differs from the gradient flow \eqref{ode-E-S} only in that the gradient $G_\eps(E)$ is replaced by the projected gradient $P_Y G_\eps(E)$.
 By the same argument as in Section~\ref{subsec:struc-rank-1-ode}, the Frobenius norm 1 of $E(t)=\Pi^\cS Y(t)$ is preserved along solutions $Y(t)\in \cM_2$ of \eqref{ode-E-S-2}.

 As in Theorem~\ref{chap:struc}.\ref{thm:stat-S} we find that the stationary points $Y$ of \eqref{ode-E-S-2} correspond bijectively to the stationary points $E=\Pi^\cS Y$ of the gradient flow \eqref{ode-E-def} provided that $P_E G_\eps^\cS(E) \ne 0$.